atlanhq/camelot/docs/lattice.rst

 Invert
 ------

-To find line segments, Lattice needs the lines of the PDF to be in foreground.
-So, if you encounter a PDF like this, just set invert to True.
+To find line segments, Lattice needs the lines of the pdf file to be in foreground.
+So, if you encounter a file like this, just set invert to True.

 .. .. _this: insert link for lines_in_background_1.pdf